zhangxijing97/Attendance/README.md

 ## Credits

-The Attendance app was created by [Your Name].
-If you have any questions or feedback, please email us at [Your Email].
+The Attendance app was created by [Xijing Zhang].
+If you have any questions or feedback, please email us at [zhangxijing97@gmail.com].